IBM/openapi-to-graphql/packages/openapi-to-graphql/README.md

 }
 ```

-OpenAPI-to-GraphQL further provides `anyAuth` viewers (for queries and mutations), which allow the user to simultaneously provide information for multiple authentication mechanisms.
-AnyAuth viewers allow OpenAPI-to-GraphQL to resolve nested queries and mutations that encompass API requests with different authentication mechanisms.
+OpenAPI-to-GraphQL further provides `anyAuth` viewers (for queries and mutations), which allow the user to simultaneously provide information for multiple authentication mechanisms. `anyAuth` viewers allow OpenAPI-to-GraphQL to resolve nested queries and mutations that encompass API requests with different authentication mechanisms.
 For example, consider the following query:

 ```javascript
 {